-News outlets report Katina Powell was arrested Thursday, moments after the court told her to vacate her Louisville home.
-She was wearing a Louisville Cardinals football shirt.
+News outlets report Katina Powell was arrested Thursday, moments after the court told her to vacate her Louisville home, for allegedly cashing stolen and forged checks.

 An arrest report says Powell is accused of stealing checks totaling $2,900 and trying to cash them last month at a liquor store.

 Louisville Metro Police spokesman Dwight Mitchell said Powell will be charged with criminal possession of a forged instrument and theft by deception.

 Powell had been ordered to vacate her Louisville home after her daughter was accused of pointing a handgun at a man outside.
 The incident was deemed to be a violation of the lease.
 The Louisville Metro Housing Authority filed an eviction notice April 25.

 Powell missed a scheduled eviction hearing Thursday morning.
 A family member said she was hospitalized for a panic attack, but her absence was met with skepticism by Judge Sandra L. McLaughlin, who said Powell has “a history of purposely avoiding court.”